 As a provider, how do I start exchanging the EFT and ERA transactions with my health plans?

 CMS encourages providers to enroll for both EFT and ERA transactions through each health plan with whom they participate.
 To start, you will need to know your practice's TIN (Tax Identification Number) and clinicians' NPI (National Provider Identifiers).
 Other payment methodologies are allowed, but all health plans must transmit payments through the Automated Clearing House (ACH) Network.

 The adopted EFT/ERA operating rule provides specific guidelines for the EFT and ERA maximum enrollment data set that health plans may require from providers.
-For more guidance on standardized EFT/ERA enrollment data elements please refer to the CAQH CORE operating rules found at Phase III EFT and ERA Operating Rules.
+For more guidance on standardized EFT/ERA enrollment data elements please refer to the CAQH CORE operating rules.

 What are the adopted Standards for the EFT transaction?